- Read our review guidelines

 There is also an optional county fee that some states charge, which also increases with the length of your vessel.

 There must be a US Coast Guard approved PFD (Personal Flotation Device) on board every vessel for every person on board.
 The life vests must be Type I, II or III, be a suitable size for each person on board and must be in good condition.
-It is not mandatory to wear a PFD if you’re an adult.
-We recommend that you do wear one though!
+It is not mandatory to wear life jackets if you’re an adult.
+We recommend that you do wear a good life jacket though!

 However, if you have a Type V PFD this must be worn in order to comply with the regulations.